 Crowned looks at signature architecture and skylines as the jewellery of our global culture.
 Having photographed in the regions at the forefront of urban growth over many years, I have seen cities scrambling for attention-grabbing architecture to put themselves on the map.
 This phenomenon, once limited to a few leading world cities, has jumped and accelerated all around the world.

 In these photographs local context is minimised.
-The architecture is emphasised as a global type that is not necessarily interested in local context and culture.
+The architecture is emphasised as a global type that is not necessarily interested in local context or local culture.
 Rather it is an architecture of grand objects – brazen symbols of corporate and political power keenly worn by our cities.

-This series of photographs seeks to trace the aspiration, boldness and complexity of our global culture in the tech-enabled forms and elaborate facades of its architecture.
+The photographs seek to trace the aspiration, boldness and complexity of our global culture in the tech-enabled forms and elaborate facades of its architecture.